kinged007/ms-entra-app-exporter/README.md

 - **Export Options**: Export app data using search and filter or from a CSV file.
 - **Data Sanitization**: Ensures sensitive information is not leaked.

+## Setup

+Create an App Registration (oAuth) app in Microsoft Entra.

+Under Authentication, click "Add a Platform".
+Select "Mobile and desktop Applications"
+Select the option for "MSAL only".
+Click "Configure"

+This will allow access via User Authentication.

+To allow access via Certificate or Secret Key, you can configure this in the "Certificates and Secrets" section.

 ## Usage

 To run the application, execute the following command: